MERGING MICROFILM COLLECTIONS

-A cold basement room with cinderblock walls is not the coziest place to spend a winter morning in Indianapolis.
-But on Friday, February 21st, 2025, we were pleased to find the temperature sustained in the mid-sixties and dry—the perfect habitat for the new species that would soon inhabit the space.
-Monique Howell and I took a last look at the empty shelves in room B-17.
-The Supervisor of Indiana Collections, Monique Howell, has been advising me to ensure that this day went smoothly.
-The door to the new microfilm room shut behind us and we walked down the corridor toward the state archives filming lab to see our buddies Kim, Breanna, and Jenna.
+A cold basement with cinderblock walls is not the coziest place to spend a winter morning in Indianapolis.
+But on Friday, February 21st, 2025, we were pleased to find the temperature in B-17 sustained in the mid-sixties and dry.
+A perfect habitat for the species that would soon inhabit the space.
+I took a last look at the empty shelves and the extra space they provided.
+Supervisor of Indiana Collections Monique Howell has been advising me on the move and now we were ready.
+The door to B-17 shut behind us and we walked down the corridor toward the state archives filming lab to see our friends and associates Kim, Breanna, and Jenna.

-In February, the Indiana Archives and Records Administration (hereafter referred to as IARA) handed over 3,800 reels of newspaper microfilm over to the Indiana State Library (ISL).
-Today, these reels would be merged with ISL’s existing master microfilm newspaper archive, comprising over 15,000 reels.
-Monique and I mapped out B-17, identifying sections to discover how much space would be left for the collection to grow.
-After that, we agreed to keep the Access database for ISL microfilm masters separate from the Excel database used to index the IARA collection.
-This division would also be reflected by a gap in the shelving arrangement.
+In February, the Indiana Archives and Records Administration (hereafter called IARA) handed 3,800 reels of newspaper microfilm over to the Indiana State Library (ISL).
+Today, these reels would be merged with ISL’s existing master microfilm archive, adding-up to over 18,000 reels.
+Monique and I already mapped out B-17, identifying sections to discover how much space would be left for the collection to grow.
+After that, we agreed to keep the Access database index for ISL microfilm masters separate from the Excel database used to index the IARA collection.
+This separation required a gap in the shelving arrangement.

-After five minutes trekking down basement hallways in the government center, Monique and I walked into the film lab, a large square space with computer desks surrounded by filming equipment.
-The IARA team had three carts loaded already–expandable transports that each held a dozen totes of film.
+After five minutes trekking down basement hallways in the government center, Monique and I walked into a large square space with computer desks surrounded by filming equipment.
+The IARA team had three carts loaded–expandable transports that each held a dozen totes of film.
 They were prepped to roll out in numerical order.
-The IARA team went beyond the call of duty to help bring the microfilm to B-17.
-They also helped to load the shelves and ensured that each numbered tote went in the proper sequence.
-There were even assessment notes about boxes containing acetate reels.
+The IARA team went beyond the call of duty to help bring the microfilm to B-17, helping us shelf the new containers and ensuring that each was added in the proper sequence.
+They had flagged boxes containing acetate reels–these would be slated for duplication onto polyester film.
 Surprisingly, only two rows of shelving were filled by 73 IARA totes, leaving the ten remaining rows to be filled with existing ISL reels from another space.

-Until recently, incoming orders for newspaper microfilm were fielded by our friends at the microfilm lab, who would contact me to provide the sources—print papers or master films– needed to fulfill them.
+Until recently, orders for newspaper microfilm were fielded by our friends at the microfilm lab, who would contact me to provide the print or mastering sources needed to fulfill them.
 Starting this year, I will be the patron’s first contact as Newspaper Librarian.
-After I have located the requested newspaper titles and dates (or after I’ve found them to be currently unavailable), I let the patron know and pass them along to the IARA lab, along with the requested newspapers that require reproduction.
-This makes more sense for the overall process, although the moving parts will be rusty at first.
-In deciding how to merge the original ISL and IARA newspaper microfilm master collections, there were several concerns.
-Below is a list of each concern and how it was addressed:
+After locating the requested newspaper titles and dates, I send them to the lab with the patron’s information.
+This makes more sense in the overall process, although the moving parts will be rusty at first.
+In deciding how to merge the original ISL and IARA newspaper microfilm master collections, common roadblocks were addressed.
+Here are the major concerns—and how they were addressed:

 The space in the microfilm vault was too small to hold the merged collection.

 The current ISL newspaper master vault is a smaller space.
-As ISL considered a new vault option, a basement room was considered and the shelves measured.
-It would allow space for both the original ISA and IARA collections to fit, with plenty of room for growth.
+As ISL searched for a more spacious vault option, a basement room was considered and the shelves measured.
+It had the capacity for both the original ISA and IARA collections, with plenty of room for growth.
 The shelves were tall enough, but they were shallow from front to back, meaning the totes would need to be placed lengthwise.
-For this reason, only two totes now fit on each shelf (instead of three in the old room), but there are also six shelves per unit (instead of four in the old room).
-The staff of the IARA lab carefully marked the tote numbers on the long sides of the boxes so they could be referenced in the new layout.
+For this reason, only two totes now fit on each shelf (instead of three in the old room), but there are also six vertical shelves per unit (instead of four in the old room).
+The staff of the IARA lab had carefully marked tote numbers on the long sides of the containers so they could be referenced “at a glance” in the new layout.
 It is advisable for anyone merging their collections to ensure that the indexing systems are brought into the same framework.
-For instance, paper box listing in each tote as a check to ensure the contents, and reel boxes that include not only title code numbers but also the corresponding tote number so that extracted reels can go back into the correct totes.
-The ISL staff are grateful for the consistent help of our friends at the IARA lab throughout the process!
+For instance, each tote contained a list to ensure the contents matched the digital spreadsheet.
+I’m grateful for the consistent help of our friends at the IARA lab throughout the process!

 In the two collections, the numbering/labelling system of the IARA totes overlap with the numbering system for the ISL totes.

-Renaming the IARA totes would have involved the manipulation of the indexing system because the largest tote numbers in the existing ISL collection have evolved to represent the newest editions of the most recent titles.
-It wouldn’t make sense to throw older dates/titles in with the more recently made totes.
+Renaming the IARA totes would have involved the manipulation of the indexing system because the largest consecutive tote numbers in collection have evolved to represent the newest editions of the most recent titles.
+It wouldn’t make sense to throw totes holding older dates/titles in with the more recently filmed reels.
 Also, it was a good idea to keep the IARA totes separated while ISL adjusted to whatever differences may manifest between the IARA reel collection and the ISL reels.
-For example, the IARA reels do not have the tote number written on each reel container, meaning that it would be difficult to put reels back in their proper tote after pulling them for an order.
+For example, the IARA masters do not have the tote number written on each reel box, meaning that it would be difficult to put them back in their proper tote after pulling them for an order.
 For these reasons, the IARA section of the totes went into one end of the new vault space.
 There will be a gap between them and the start of the original ISL collection.
-A map will be posted on by the vault entrance to indicate the origin of the sections, their placement, and the name of the corresponding Excel spreadsheet / Access database.
+A map will be posted by the vault entrance to indicate the origin of the sections, their placement, and the name of the corresponding Excel spreadsheet / Access database.

 The two collections are indexed using two different software programs with overlapping newspaper titles.

-COMING UP THIS SUMMER: More Newspaper collections are moving away from print papers and migrating to digital objects, and only one company remains that currently makes blank reels for microfilming.
-Although some say that the movement from print news to digital news is also spelling the end of microfilm preservation, archivists know that filming is still the best method to ensure the safety of newspaper collections.
-We can’t emphasize this enough: Modern newspaper film will survive for over 200 years.
+COMING UP THIS SUMMER: We can’t emphasize this enough: Modern microfilm will survive for over 200 years.
 Digital formats are fleeting.
-In the next installment, we will look at ISL’s big new initiative to collect digital newspapers from publishers in bulk, rather than taking print copies.
+In the next installment, we will look at ISL’s new initiative to collect digital newspapers from publishers in bulk, rather than taking print copies.
 The new IARA lab machines imprint digital images onto film, while the old camera and scan filming is being phased out!
 I have currently established commitments for over 90 titles to provide digital newspaper pages to ISL.
 But establishing publisher relationships is only the beginning of the new methodology.
 What is the process to track and name the files for proper filming?
 Next, we will look at publisher concerns and efforts, inroads and stumbling blocks on the road to updating the microfilming process!